MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-connectors/data-connectors.md

 ### Cribl Stream

-[Cribl stream](https://docs.cribl.io/stream/) collects and processes machine data and allows you to process machine data into a database for later analysis.
+[Cribl stream](https://docs.cribl.io/stream/) is a processing engine that securely collects, processes,and streams machine event data from any source.
+It allows you to parse and process that data for any destination for analysis.

 * **Functionality:** Ingestion
 * **Ingestion type supported:** Batching, Streaming
-* **Use cases:** Machine data processing
+* **Use cases:** Machine data processing including logs, metrics, instrumentation data
 * **Documentation:** [Get data from Cribl Stream](../get-data-cribl-stream.md)

 ### Logstash